Acrobat Sign API Overview¶

 Create an Adobe ID if you don’t already have one.

 Sign up.
 Once completed, you’ll be able to create signing workflows.
 Test documents appear with a “test” label.

 If you’ll eventually use your enterprise ID in a production environment, you may want to create a separate Adobe ID for development and testing.

 Create an app¶

-Create an app to learn about the APIs and quickly ramp to production.
+Create an app in the web UI to learn about the APIs and quickly ramp to production.

 For real-world examples with additional details, see Example Scenarios.

 Browse through the REST API reference to learn more about the request types, events, and so on.

 Review your app’s features.
 A common workflow monitors the signing process from beginning to end:

 If all the signers have signed, Download the Agreement.